 The da Vinci Surgical System is a tool that utilizes advanced, robotic technologies to assist your surgeon with your operation.
 It does not act on its own and its movements are controlled by the surgeon.
 The system is advanced robotic platform designed to expand the surgeon's capabilities and offer an option to open surgery.

 The da Vinci Surgery is a less invasive technique than traditional surgery.
 With da Vinci Surgery, the cuts (incisions) made in the human body by the surgeon are much smaller than the cuts made during traditional surgery.
 The Amrita Institute of Medical Sciences uses the da Vinci Surgical System for gastro-surgical, uro-surgical, gynaec-oncologic, cardiothoracic, head and neck cancers and liver transplant donor surgeries.
-In total, 1300 robotic surgeries have been performed overall.
+Amrita Institute of Medical Sciences is one of the leading centres in Robotic Surgery in India with over 2200 surgeries performed during the last 6 years.

-Compared with traditional surgery, having the da Vinci Surgery may offer a shorter hospital stay, less blood loss, fewer complications, less need for narcotic pain medicine, a faster recovery and smaller incisions for minimal scarring.
+Compared with traditional surgery, having the da Vinci Surgery offers a shorter hospital stay, less blood loss, fewer complications, less need for narcotic pain medicine, a faster recovery and smaller incisions for minimal scarring.

 The Amrita Institute of Medical Sciences is the first healthcare facility in India and one of the first in all of Asia-Pacific to set up robotic technology for neurosurgery.